Croatian Prva Liga

 The league has had a series of sponsors since 2003.
 Plus, it enjoys great TV coverage in the country, two sources of income that are indescribably important to the smaller clubs, that don't “produce” a talent or two per year, and cannot count on huge amounts of money going into their coffers every summer from a sale or two.

 Prva HNL is since 1992 the top tier of the Croatian football league system.
 The Croatian second football league is since 1991 known as Druga hrvatska nogometna liga (Druga NHL).
 Also inaugurated in 1991, was the Croatian third football league, Treća hrvatska nogometna liga (Treća HNL), which is divided into several regional subdivisions.
-An overview of the current league system in Croatia is presented in the table below.
+An overview of the current league system in Croatia is presented in table 1.

 Below the third level follows the amateur league First County Football League (Prva županijska liga) divided in over 20 regional zones.